 Some rattling noises coming from your refrigerator are normal.
 As your fridge operates, it vibrates slightly.
 If you have loose items such as dishes stacked on top of the fridge, or items such as bottles packed tightly inside, those objects will start to rattle as the fridge itself moves.

-Other Reasons for a Refrigerator Making a Rattling Noise
+Potential Causes for a Refrigerator Making a Rattling Noise

 There are a few reasons your fridge might start making a louder or more frequent rattling noise than usual.